What to Plant in Santa Cruz & the Bay Area in June

 Brussels sprouts: Long Island Improved, Catskill.
 Longest season of the brassicas (90 to 100+ days).
 Start now for winter harvest.

-What to Harvest in June
+What Can You Harvest in June?

 This is harvest heaven: